Coconut: Human dispersal

-Genetic studies of coconuts have also confirmed pre-Columbian populations of coconuts in Panama.
+Genetic studies have confirmed pre-Columbian populations of coconuts in Panama.
 However, it is not native and displays a genetic bottleneck resulting from a founder effect.
-A study in 2008 showed that the coconuts in the Americas are genetically closest related to the coconuts in the Philippines, and not to any other nearby coconut populations (including Polynesia).
-Such an origin indicates that the coconuts were not introduced naturally, such as by sea currents.
-The researchers concluded that it was brought by early Austronesian sailors to the Americas from at least 2,250 BP, and may be proof of pre-Columbian contact between Austronesian cultures and South American cultures.
-It is further strengthened by other similar botanical evidence of contact, like the pre-colonial presence of sweet potato in Oceanian cultures.
-During the colonial era, Pacific coconuts were further introduced to Mexico from the Spanish East Indies via the Manila galleons.

-In contrast to the Pacific coconuts, Indo-Atlantic coconuts were largely spread by Arab and Persian traders into the East African coast.
-Indo-Atlantic coconuts were also introduced into the Atlantic Ocean by Portuguese ships from their colonies in coastal India and Sri Lanka; first introduced to coastal West Africa, then onwards into the Caribbean and the east coast of Brazil.
-All of these introductions are within the last few centuries, relatively recent in comparison to the spread of Pacific coconuts.
+Coconuts in the Americas are most closely related to those in the Philippines, indicating that the coconuts were not introduced naturally, such as by sea currents, but by early Austronesian sailors to the Americas from at least 300 BCE.
+During the colonial era, Pacific coconuts were introduced to Mexico from the Spanish East Indies via the Manila galleons, starting in the 16th century.
+In contrast, Indo-Atlantic coconuts were spread by Arab and Persian traders into the East African coast.
+Indo-Atlantic coconuts were introduced into the Atlantic Ocean by Portuguese ships from colonies in India and Sri Lanka, again starting in the 16th century: first to coastal West Africa, and then to the Caribbean and Brazil.